-The whole seeds should never be consumed straight by the handful, but are either soaked, to release their beneficial mucilage, and further blended or likewise ground as a type of flour, frequently referred to as "flax meal".
+The whole seeds should never be consumed straight by the handful, but are either soaked and further blended or likewise ground as a type of flour, frequently referred to as "flax meal".
 It is important to drink plenty of liquids when consuming ground flax otherwise dehydration may occur.

 Flax is a common ingredient in green powders, protein powder blends and natural laxative formulas.
 It is also often sold as a meal mixed with ground chia seeds, which have very similar properties.

 The bulk seeds are relatively inexpensive, compared to other nut and seed types.
-We always advise purchasing seeds from organic non-GMO brands as flax, as a conventionally grown food crop, is one of the most heavily sprayed as well as genetically modified.
+We always advise purchasing seeds from organic non-GMO brands as flax is one of the most heavily sprayed as well as genetically modified conventionally grown food crops.

-Although the seeds are sometimes roasted to increase flavor as well as incorporated as a "health food" ingredient in commercial breads, cereals, muffins and breakfast bars, they are most nutritional when consumed in their raw unheated state.
+Although the seeds are sometimes roasted to increase flavor as well as incorporated as a "health food" ingredient in commercial breads, cereals, muffins and breakfast bars, they are the most nutritious when consumed in their raw unheated state.

-Heating or baking with flax meal, seeds or oils over 120 F° (49 C°) destroys most of their nutrient content, especially in the form of polyunsaturated fats or short chain omega-3 fatty acids that will easily oxidize when exposed to heat or light.
+Heating or baking with flax meal, seeds or oils over 120 F° (49 C°) destroys most of their nutrient content, especially the polyunsaturated fats or short chain omega-3 fatty acids that will easily oxidize when exposed to heat or light.

-Flaxseeds, also spelled as two words: flax seed, come from the domesticated species Linum usitatissimum or the common linseed plant.
-The Latin name "usitatissimum", meaning "most useful", appropriately describes its versatility as textile, oilseed crop as well as a food source.
+Flaxseeds, also spelled as two words: "flax seed", come from the domesticated species Linum usitatissimum or the common linseed plant.
+The Latin name "usitatissimum", meaning "most useful", appropriately describes its versatility as a textile, oilseed crop as well as a food source.

 These characteristics are very similar to the hemp plant, also agriculturally valued for its variety of uses.
 The stems of the linseed plant are likewise composed of strong fibers which are used to make the fabric known as "linen."

-The seed extracted linseed oil has been utilized for centuries in paints, varnishes, other wood finishing products, printing ink as well as linoleum.
+The seed extracted linseed oil has been utilized for centuries in paints, varnishes and other wood finishing products, as well as printing ink and linoleum..

 Usually the term "linseed" refers to these industrial uses and the term "flax" is typically associated with its use as a food and edible oil source. (*)